-The pipe work between the solar storage tank and an in-series booster has a minimum recommended pipe size of DN20, MUST BE of copper and be fully insulated with a closed cell type insulation or equivalent and in accordance with the requirements of AS/NZS 3500.4.
+The pipe work between the solar storage tank and an in-series booster has a minimum recommended pipe size of DN20 and MUST BE of copper unless a braided flexible hose is provided with a solar water heater connections kit for this purpose.

+The pipe work shall be fully insulated with a closed cell type insulation or equivalent in accordance with the requirements of AS/NZS 3500.4.
 The insulation must be weatherproof and UV resistant if exposed.
 The insulation must be fitted up to the connections on both the solar storage tank and the in-series booster.
+The braided flexible hose provided with a solar water heater connections kit shall be insulated with the insulation provided.

-An isolation valve may be installed on the water line to the in-series booster.
+An isolation valve may be installed on the on the solar preheat water line to the in-series booster.
 The isolation valve must be of a full flow type if the in-series booster is a continuous flow water heater.